 Now’s the time to be working out what kind of survey you need.

 If so, you might be asking yourself, ‘what does a surveyor do?’

 So – let’s clear this up once and for all.
 We explore what they look at, how it all works and how you can find a trusted one.

 Therefore, a property surveyor is the individual who puts this report together, collecting all the information you need to know before you proceed with the purchase.

 This is an essential process when buying a new home, as it will ensure there are no nasty surprises lurking within.

 Depending on what type of survey you choose, a surveyor will look into different issues – at varying levels of depth.

-This is the most basic and cheapest survey.
+This is the most basic and cheapest house survey report.

 Your surveyor will:

 - Provide a ‘traffic light’ system for different issues – red for severe, green for okay